 This course is particularly suited to those interested in pursuing a career in power electronics and renewable energy systems.
 It will provide you with the opportunity to study electronic engineering whilst being able to explore specialist areas such as power systems, smart grid systems, power electronics for renewable systems control and energy conversion.
-You will gain extensive hands-on learning in power electronics, electric drives, and solar / wind power test benches in the Renewable Energy Study Centre.
+You will gain extensive hands-on learning in power electronics, electric drives, and solar/wind power test benches in our renewable energy study centre.

 Practical laboratory classes and project work allows you to gain hands-on experience investigating and applying material from your lectures and tutorials to real life work situations.